-As one of Matthew Douglas’ Directors, Russell has been running most Saturday mornings in Reigate Priory park in order to be able to support a very worthy local cause (and obviously to try to keep fit!).
+As one of Matthew Douglas’ Directors, for the last few years Russell has been running most Saturday mornings in Reigate Priory park in order to be able to support a chosen local charity (and obviously to try to keep fit!).

 As such we are very proud to announce that we will begin supporting a very worthy local cause called Stripey Stork and will let the team there explain what and how Matthew Douglas is supporting:

 We were delighted when Russell contacted us with his intention to raise vital funds for Stripey Stork.
 He will be donating £50 each week for every park run, or park run he would have completed if restrictions allowed, over the coming year.
 He wanted to help vulnerable families who have been adversely affected by the pandemic and, knowing how active we are in his local community, he knew we’d put the funds to good use.

 On further discussion with Russell, he was really keen to support two extremely worthwhile projects we have coming up.
 The first is to tackle holiday poverty over Easter through partnering with local schools in some of the more deprived areas where we operate.
 This has been identified as a real problem, with children being stuck at home during lockdown and finances being extremely tight.
 To help combat this, we will be providing activity bags filled with new and age appropriate items, such as pens/pencils, a colouring book, an activity toy, a craft/making set, books and a puzzle.
 All bundled together in a colourful reusable drawstring bag.